Fully Bayesian Differential Gaussian Processes through Stochastic Differential Equations

 For the approximate posterior processes of $\boldsymbol{\lambda }_t$ and $\mathbf{Z}_t$, we also employ an SDE representation, where $h_{\phi _{\lambda}}$ and $h_{\phi _z}$ are parameterized neural networks, and all drift and diffusion functions are Lipschitz continuous.
-With these drifts, the approximate posterior process will generally have nonGaussian, non-factorized marginals.
-It may seem very restrictive to assume that the diffusion terms of the prior and posterior are identical in Eq. (\ref{approx}).
+Due to these drifts, the approximate posterior process will typically exhibit non-Gaussian, non-factorized marginals.
+It may seem restrictive to assume that the diffusion terms of the prior and posterior are identical in Equation (\ref{approx}).
 However, previous results from the Neural SDE literature demonstrate that any posterior can be approximated with arbitrary closeness using such a functional form given a sufficiently expressive drift process \cite{boue1998variational,tzen2019neural,li2020scalable,xu2022infinitely}.

-Then the Kullback-Leibler (KL) divergence between these distributions is finite and can be estimated by sampling paths from the posterior process \cite{opper2019variational,li2020scalable}.
-According to Girsanov's theorem \cite{van1976stochastic}, an essential result in stochastic calculus, it states how the probability measures change under a change of drift in stochastic processes.
-With respect to our context, Girsanov's theorem allows us to express the Evidence Lower Bound (ELBO) in a concise and insightful manner, capturing the essence of the relationship between the true and approximate distributions in a probabilistic framework, \begin{small}
+As a result, the Kullback-Leibler (KL) divergence between these distributions is finite and can be estimated by sampling paths from the posterior process \cite{opper2019variational,li2020scalable}.
+Using Girsanov's theorem, which states how probability measures change in stochastic processes under a change of drift, we can express the ELBO in a concise form,